11 Perfect Bedtime Snacks That Will Help You Sleep Better –

 Cherries help fight inflammation in the body while producing melatonin to help regulate sleep.

-Cottage cheese also has the slow-releasing protein, casein protein, that keep you feeling full overnight while aids in the repair of your muscles while you enjoy your beauty sleep.
+Cottage cheese also has the slow-releasing protein, casein protein, that keep you feeling full overnight while aiding in the repair of your muscles while you enjoy your beauty sleep.

-Eating cottage cheese on top of a toast regulate the neurotransmitter tryptophan that controls your slumber.
+Eating cottage cheese on top of toast regulate the neurotransmitter tryptophan that controls your slumber.

-There is a reason why you feel that you want to take a nap after your Thanksgiving dinner: The turkey that you enjoyed.
-The tryptophan from the turkey makes you feel sleepy, making it a perfect bedtime snack.
+There is a reason why you feel that you want to take a nap after your Thanksgiving dinner: The tryptophan from the turkey that you enjoyed makes you feel sleepy, making it a perfect bedtime snack.

 Turkey also contains vitamin B12 which plays a vital role in the production of melatonin.
 Melatonin also called the “sleep hormone” is responsible for giving you a good night’s sleep.

-Enjoy a couple of turkey slices on top of a whole wheat toast.
-Fiber will keep you satisfied all night while the B vitamins will help the body absorb the tryptophan to give you a good night rest.
+Enjoy a couple of turkey slices on top of whole wheat toast.
+Fiber will keep you satisfied all night while the B vitamins will help the body absorb the tryptophan to give you a good night’s rest.

 Have a bowl of cereals that contain good and complex carbs.
 Cereals contain complex carbohydrates that increase the availability of tryptophan in your bloodstream, resulting in sleep-inducing effects.

-Enjoying a bowl of cereal, especially if it is low on sugar and whole grain ones before bedtime is a perfect bedtime treat that can aid you in sleeping while still satisfying your sweet cravings.
+Enjoying a bowl of cereal, especially if it is whole grain and low on sugar before bedtime is a perfect bedtime treat that can aid you in sleeping while still satisfying your sweet cravings.